-Essential focus will be placed on
+In the JIP5 focus will be placed on:

-- 9%-12%Cr steels and their development, providing newest up-to-date strength values for creep rupture and 1%-strain for base materials, as well as weldments.
-Particular interesting features like fully re-heat treated weldments of Steel 91 grades with the same nominal creep strength as the base material (ASTM A692 Class 42) could be considered. - New low alloy grades, for which European Standard creep strength values currently do not exist (e.g. Grades 23, 24, modified 22, etc.). - Collation and assessment of Nickel base alloys expected to be most relevant in future, like grades 617, 263, 740, 230, 600, 625, 718, 718+, Waspalloy, etc.

-- Review of older ECCC Data Sheets to be improved and completed with creep strength model equations. - Review of creep strengths of different product types of the same grade and consideration given to other factors such as composition balance within grades, initial yield strength, etc. - Cast engineering alloys and steels creep strength assessment (with the exception of cast 91 grade steel (C12A), which is already included in the data sheets.)
+- New low alloy grades, for which European Standard creep strength values currently do not exist (e.g. Grades 23, modified 22, etc.). - Collation and assessment of Nickel base alloys expected to be most relevant in future, like 617, 263, 740H, 230, 600, 625, 718, 718+, Waspalloy, etc. - Review of older ECCC Data Sheets to be improved and completed with creep strength model equations. - Review of creep strengths of different product types of the same grade and consideration given to other factors such as composition balance within grades, initial yield strength, etc. - Cast engineering alloys and steels creep strength assessment (with the exception of cast 91 grade steel C12A), which is already included in the data sheets.